Fear Factor Live: History

 The show opened in May 2005 at both theme parks, replacing The Wild Wild Wild West Stunt Show at the Florida venue and Spider-Man Rocks at the Hollywood venue.
-The Hollywood venue closed on August 14, 2008 due to lack of popularity, was replaced by "Creature from the Black Lagoon: The Musical."
-The venue at Universal Studios Florida is replaced by "Bill and Ted's Excellent Halloween Adventure" during Halloween Horror Nights, which takes place late September through early November, before the attraction re-opens in mid-November.
+The Hollywood venue closed on August 14, 2008, due to lack of popularity, was replaced by "Creature from the Black Lagoon: The Musical."
+The venue at Universal Studios Florida was replaced by "Bill and Ted's Excellent Halloween Adventure" during Halloween Horror Nights, which takes place late September through early November, before the attraction re-opened in mid-November.
 More recently, the Halloween Nightmare Fuel show was performed in the arena.

-Universal Studios Florida's "Fear Factor Live" attraction was temporarily closed February 5, 2009, a casualty of the current global economic crisis.
+Universal Studios Florida's Fear Factor Live attraction was temporarily closed February 5, 2009, a casualty of the 2008 financial crisis.
 The park expects to offer the attraction during peak attendance periods, if demand calls for it.
-The attraction was open from April 4 until April 18, 2009 for Spring Break performances.
+The attraction was open from April 4 until April 18, 2009, for Spring Break performances.

-Since mid-2010, the show has remained open in a full-time, non-seasonal capacity (outside of the three-month closure for "Bill and Ted's Excellent Halloween Adventure").
+Since mid-2010, the show had remained open in a full-time, non-seasonal capacity (outside of the three-month closure for "Bill and Ted's Excellent Halloween Adventure").
 It was closed from March 2020 due to the COVID-19 pandemic, and in October 2021, it was eventually confirmed that it would not reopen.
 The theater is used seasonally for Halloween Horror Nights, though it has remained vacant since 2020.
 Universal has yet to announce the replacement for this show.